alphafox02/flightview_gui/README.md

 Make sure that you have the required RTL-SDR devices connected and properly recognized by your system for services that use them.

-Enjoy using the ACARS Hub GUI to effortlessly manage and monitor your ACARS services.
+Enjoy using the FlightView GUI to effortlessly manage and monitor your aircraft services.
 If you have any questions or encounter issues, please feel free to open an issue in this repository.